by Laurie Israel, Esq.

 Consider Bill Gates’ example.

 By the way, after scouring the internet, I could find no evidence that Bill and Melinda Gates entered into a prenuptial agreement prior to their marriage.
 Perhaps this is the reason, in spite of Bill’s wealth, that their marriage is enduring and has been a true partnership.

 This article is a result of my experiences in working with numerous clients on prenuptial agreements over the course of twenty years, and by speaking with other individuals who entered into marriages with prenuptial agreements, and other attorneys who have worked with such individuals.
 All references are composites of many individuals’ experiences, and all references reflecting actual people have been altered to protect their identities.
 Each of the fact patterns contained in this article have appeared multiple times in my (and others’) practice experience and do not pertain to any particular case.

 Copyright ©2010 Laurie Israel.

 Laurie Israel is founder of Israel, Van Kooy & Days, LLC, a law firm located in Brookline, Massachusetts.
-She combines a family law practice with estate planning, tax, mediation and collaborative law.
-Laurie is currently on the board of directors of the Massachusetts Council on Family Mediation and the Massachusetts Collaborative Law Council.
+She is the author of the of the forthcoming book, “The Generous Prenup: Creating a Caring Prenuptial Agreement that Supports Your Marriage.”
+She combines a family law practice with estate planning, tax, divorce mediation and prenuptial agreement representation and mediation.
+Laurie is a former member of the board of directors of the Massachusetts Council on Family Mediation and the Massachusetts Collaborative Law Council.
 Her writings include articles on mediation to stay married (marital mediation), collaborative practice, marriage, divorce, and pre- and post-nuptial agreements.
 She is a frequent presenter at professional conferences.